 Ⅴ. The Judicial Process

-- Investigations: The President of Student Government shall determine whether there is sufficient evidence of a violation of the Honor Code to warrant investigation.
-If so, he shall appoint, from among the court officers described in Paragraph IV.C., a student to complete the investigation and to present the case to the Student Court.
-The Chairman of the Student Court and the Dean of Students shall determine whether there is sufficient evidence of a violation of the Code of Student Conduct to warrant investigation.
+- Investigations: When advised of a potential breach of the Honor Code the President of Student Government shall promptly determine whether there is sufficient evidence of a violation of the Honor Code to warrant investigation.
+If so, he shall, within 48 hours of such determination: (i) advise the Dean of Students of such potential breach, and (ii) appoint, from among the court officers described in Paragraph Ⅳ.C., a student to complete the investigation and to present the case to the Student Court.
+When advised of a potential breach of the Code of Student Conduct, the Chairman of the Student Court and the Dean of Students shall promptly determine whether there is sufficient evidence of a violation of the Code of Student Conduct to warrant investigation.
 If so, the Chairman of the Student Court shall designate a student to complete the investigation and to present the case to the Student Court.

 - Searches: When the Dean of Students, or other appropriate member of the College administration, has reason to believe that an Honor Code violation has occurred, or that a violation of the Code of Student Conduct has occurred or is continuing (which violation, if proved, would be serious enough to warrant disciplinary probation or suspension), and if he believes further that a search of a suspect’s person, property, or quarters would aid the investigation, then such College official may authorize the President of the Student Government or other investigator to search the suspect’s person, property, and quarters.
 Should a student investigator determine that such search can only be made with the use of force, he shall report this fact to the officer who authorized the search, who may enlist the aid of campus security officers.
 The Dean or other authorizing officer shall document the giving of such authority and the basis therefore at the first available opportunity.